-7. The best answer is C because Table 1 shows that a reading of 7 is the first time that an earthquake can register around the world.

-It is not A because this is felt only near the epicenter.
-It is not B because in this case the energy can cause damage to weaker buildings but is not detected globally.
-It is not D because while this would register globally, it is not the earliest instance recorded on the table.

-8. The best answer is A because the results are needed quickly, and it is not a populated area that could be surveyed in terms of people or building damage.

-It is not B because the Richter scale provides immediate results and is measuring energy over structural damage.
+- 7. The best answer is A because the results are needed quickly, and it is not a populated area that could be surveyed in terms of people or building damage. - It is not B because the Richter scale provides immediate results and is measuring energy over structural damage.
 C is also incorrect because this scale would not provide quick results.
-It is not D because this description is of the Richter scale.

-9. The best answer is C because the Mercalli scale involves surveys and provides results in Roman numerals.

-It is not A because Richter is not reported using Roman numerals.
+It is not D because this description is of the Richter scale. - 8.
+The best answer is C because the Mercalli scale involves surveys and provides results in Roman numerals. - It is not A because Richter is not reported using Roman numerals.
 It is not B because an engineer would be more likely to use the Mercalli score, and the Richter results do not come from surveys.
-It is not D because it says Mercalli but describes the Richter scale.

-10. The best answer is D because students should have subtracted 6.9 from 9.3.

-It is not A-C because these answers reflect miscalculations of the numbers.

-11. The best answer is B because the number of structures and people in an area, or lack thereof, can impact the Mercalli score since it is based on damage to an area.
-Less populated areas could experience less damage even if the Richer scale rating was higher than that of another earthquake.

-It is not A, because the scales are different as they measure different things.
+It is not D because it says Mercalli but describes the Richter scale. - 9.
+The best answer is D because students should have subtracted 6.9 from 9.3. - It is not A-C because these answers reflect miscalculations of the numbers. - 10.
+The best answer is B because the number of structures and people in an area, or lack thereof, can impact the Mercalli score since it is based on damage to an area.
+Less populated areas could experience less damage even if the Richer scale rating was higher than that of another earthquake. - It is not A, because the scales are different as they measure different things.
 It is not C because Richter is not based on population or structure surveys.
 It is not D because the Mercalli score is different depending on the earthquake.